 * Headword

-aldea (p.126): Change the mnemonic to “This village is under the scrutiny of
+aldea (p.126): Change the mnemonic to "or imagine you’ll stay in a village for a whole day, or “this village is under the scrutiny of

-DEA or Drug Enforcement Administration because of their drug trafficking problem”.
+DEA (Drug Enforcement Administration) because of their drug trafficking problem”.
+Or imagine there’s an

 * Headword